 Chair of BTS and Trustee

-After a career in the IT industry in the UK, Elizabeth first went to Tanzania in 2004 to be IT consultant to the Anglican Church of Tanzania.
-With plans to start the new Anglican St John’s University of Tanzania taking form at that time, in 2007 Elizabeth moved to head IT at the new University where she stayed until after the first graduation in 2010, returning to the UK in 2011.
-She retains links with Tanzania.
+After a career in the IT industry in the UK, Elizabeth first went to Tanzania in 2004 to be IT consultant to the Anglican Church of Tanzania , then moved to the new Anglican St John's University of Tanzania in 2007 to head IT, returning to the UK in 2011.
 She has been a member of BTS since 2011 and was secretary of both BTS and TDT until the 2017 AGM.

 Phil has been involved with overseas development for 40 years.
 In Tanzania he has been an agricultural extension officer, manager of a farmers’ training centre, and has also worked with Maasai people in capacity building.
 He was also a VSO trainer in the UK for many years.